star-whale/docs/blog/2023-09-11-reproduce-and-compare-evaluations.md

 Go to the **Evaluations** list pag, click the **Create** button, and then choose the parameters.

-For example, to reproduce the result the cmmlu dataset in baichuan2-13b, refer to the following:
+For example, to reproduce the evaluation result of baichuan2-13b with the cmmlu dataset, refer to the following:

  1) Choose the running resource, recommend to select A10\*24G\*2;
  2) Select the model: Choose the models you want to reproduce, e.g.: starwhale/llm-leaderboard/baichuan2-13b/atgoiscm(v1、latest);